penelopeundercover/penelopeundercover/README.md

       of object-oriented programming.
 - 👯 I love to meet new people!
 - 📫 LinkedIn: www.linkedin.com/in/marianne-seiwert
-- ⚡ I've also been playing the piano since I was 8, and I enjoy reading Jane Austen and A.W.
-Tozer.
+- ⚡ I was a highly skilled bulldozer operator in my previous career.
+I also play the piano and enjoy reading Jane Austen.